What is it?

 - Warfarin (Coumadin)

 - Warfarin (Coumadin) is used to slow blood clotting.
 Rose hip contains vitamin C. Large amounts of vitamin C might decrease the effectiveness of warfarin (Coumadin).
-Decreasing the effectiveness of warfarin (Coumadin) might increase the risk of clotting.
+Decreasing the effectiveness of warfarin (Coumadin) might increase the chance of clotting.
 Be sure to have your blood checked regularly.
 The dose of your warfarin (Coumadin) might need to be changed.